First job interview in English

 • What did you learn from this experience?

-If you can prepare good, positive answers for the most common questions, you will feel more prepared and therefore more confident on the day.
+For ready-made phrases you can adapt, take a look at these useful job interview sentences in English.
+If you can prepare good, positive answers to the most common questions, you’ll feel more prepared and far more confident on the day.

 Job Interview Express